I. A Song for all Seas, all Ships

 Sailing these seas or on the hills, or waking in the night,

-Thoughts, silent thoughts, of Time and Space and Death, like waters flowing,
+Thoughts, silent thoughts, of Time and Space and Death, like waters

 Bear me indeed as through the regions infinite,